seishun/SteamPP/README.md

 ### SteamKit
 [SteamKit](https://github.com/SteamRE/SteamKit) repo contains .proto files we need.
 If you're building steampurple on MinGW, clone it into SteamPP's parent directory.
 Otherwise clone it wherever you want, but set the `STEAMKIT` cache variable to the directory where you cloned it.

+On Linux, you'll need `protoc` in your PATH.
+On Debian/Ubuntu, install `protobuf-compiler`.

 ## Usage

 Steam++ is designed to be compatible with any framework – in return, you must provide it with an event loop to run in.
 The communication occurs through callbacks – see steam++.h and the two sample projects to get a basic idea of how it works.